m7mdemad/ELC325-Simulink-Project/README.md

 ___
 # **Quadrature Phase-Shift Keying Modulation (QPSK)**
 ## Explanation
-QPSK is a version of PSK in which two bits are modulated at once, selecting one of four possible carrier phase shifts (0&deg;, 90&deg;, 180&deg;, or 270&deg;).
+QPSK (A.K.A.
+Double Side Band Suppressed Carrier) is a variation of PSK in which two bits are modulated at once, selecting one of four possible carrier phase shifts (0&deg;, 90&deg;, 180&deg;, or 270&deg;).
 QPSK doubles the bandwidth efficiency.

 ## QPSK without Raised Cosine Filter
 ### Simulink Model Diagram: